fastpacecolding/pynote/README.rst

 **The project is not stable yet!
 So be careful!**

-You can browse the source code in `cgit <http://cgit.sevenbyte.org/pynote/>`_.
-A `github mirror <https://github.com/statschner/pynote>`_ is also available.
-Please do not use any of these cool github pull request because they will mess up the git history (see CONTRIBUTING file)!
+You can browse the source code in `cgit`_.
+A `github mirror`_ is also available.
+Please do not use any of these cool github pull requests because they will mess up the git history (see CONTRIBUTING file)!

 features